Leicestershire Community Champions Awards 2020

 A charity that is able to demonstrate effective use of social media during Covid-19 period from March 2020 to present day.
 Open to registered charities only.

-Are you a Leicestershire based charity that has effectively used social media platforms to engage their audience, raise awareness or funds from March 2020.
-Have your specific campaigns furthered the charities profile during the pandemic when those face to face events where unable to take place?
+A Leicestershire based charity that has effectively used social media platforms to engage their audience, raise awareness or funds from March 2020.
+Promoted campaigns to increase the charities profile during the pandemic when those face to face events where unable to take place?

 Help the Homeless